What is a new car loan?

 -

-Stable employment - A steady income and a low debt-to-income ratio is more attractive to a lender.
-It might be harder to get a new car loan if you’re on casual employment or are starting up your own business.
+Stable employment - A steady income and a low debt-to-income ratio is much more attractive to a lender.
+It can be harder to get a new car loan if you're casually employed or starting up your own business.